arramac/ArramacScratch/query.md

 	]

 ##VALUE keyword
 The VALUE keyword provides a way to return JSON value.
-For example, the query shown below returns the scalar “Hello World” instead of {$1: "Hello World"}.
+For example, the query shown below returns the scalar "Hello World" instead of {$1: "Hello World"}.

 **Query**